timonOconrad/static-voltage-stability-AI/README.md

 # Static voltage stability AI

-This page will be updated in the coming weeks.
-After the successful defence of the Master's thesis, a revised edition of the thesis will be published here.

 ## Installation
 Please use Python version 3.9.
 Use pythonpackages_install.py to install the Python packages.
 This will ensure that all packages are compatible with the installed variants.